jk-89/hpc-biomatching/README.md

 Benchmark results, file descriptions, and a detailed report can be found in the `report.pdf` file.

 ## How to run
+1. Specify the path to your CUDA Compiler in the second line of the `Makefile`.
-First, the code must index the database.
-After indexing, it can match the provided genomes.
+2. Run the code to index the database.
+3. Once indexing is complete, proceed to match the provided genomes.
 ```
 make
 ./gpugenv -i path/to/database.tsv path/to/your/output/index